gelleicsaba/btrend/README.md

 ## Dirmaster
 If you have already one or more prg file, you can create the d64 and put the prg-s into a d64 disc.

+The most easiest way to run or test .prg, drag and drop it into a running vice emulator window.

+## Examples

+The dummy.txt in here contains almost every type of examples.